 At Hecla, our Integrated Corporate Responsibility Policy begins with the belief that a safe mine is a productive mine – and that we will strive to guard the safety and health of both our employees and our communities.
 Second, we will be responsible environmental stewards who strive to minimize the effects of exploration, development, and operations – and then reclaim our projects to productive post-mining land uses.
 Third, we believe that by becoming responsive to community needs, we’re able to build trust and relationships that foster our social license to operate.
 This encompasses taking a mutually beneficial approach to issues affecting the communities where we operate, treating others with respect, and engaging in open and honest communication.
 Each of these aspects is considered key to our core business strategy and continued profitability and will therefore be fully integrated into our business planning.

-In the 2019 Fraser Institute Survey of Mining Companies, Alaska, Nevada and Idaho were named among the top 10 jurisdictions in the Investment Attractiveness Index in the world.
+In the 2020 Fraser Institute Survey of Mining Companies, Alaska, Idaho, Nevada, and Quebec were named among the top 10 jurisdictions in the Investment Attractiveness Index in the world.

 The Audit Committee assists the Board of Directors in fulfilling its oversight responsibilities – the integrity of the financial statements, the independent auditor’s qualifications and independence, the performance of the internal audit function, compliance with legal and regulatory requirements (including disclosure controls and procedures), and the effectiveness of the internal controls over financial reporting.